adamkeidz/Java-Form-App/README.md

 - Town auto-population from Postcode: The application reads a CSV file of postcodes and associated towns, storing this data in a HashMap.
 When a postcode is entered, the corresponding town is auto-populated in the Town field.

-- Database connection: The form data is saved into a MySQL database called Insudb, specifically into a table called clients.
+- Database connection: The form data is saved into a MySQL database, specifically into a table called clients.
 The application establishes a database connection using JDBC.

 ## Dependencies